Teen shot near John I. Leonard HS in Greenacres

 A teenage boy was taken to a hospital after a shooting Wednesday afternoon near John I. Leonard High School in Greenacres, according to the Palm Beach County Sheriff's Office.

-The shooting occurred shortly after 3 p.m. in the 4900 block of Tenth Avenue North in a parking lot.
+The shooting occurred shortly after 3 p.m. in the 4900 block of 10th Avenue North in a parking lot.

 Deputies arrived and located the victim, who was suffering from a gunshot wound to the abdomen.